withastro/astro/packages/integrations/image/README.md

 This helper takes in an object with the same properties as the `<Image />` component and returns an object with attributes that should be included on the final `<img />` element.

-This can helpful if you need to add preload links to a page's `<head>`.
+This can be helpful if you need to add preload links to a page's `<head>`.

 ```astro
 ---